 Vienna has a saloon outside of town, and is thoroughly disliked by the townsfolk.
-When four men hold up a stagecoach and kill a man, the town officials, led by Emma Small, come to the saloon to grab four of Vienna’s friends.
-She resists with the aid of an old acquaintance, Johnny Guitar. —IMDb
+When four of Vienna’s friends hold up a stagecoach, the town officials come to the saloon to capture them.
+She resists with the aid of an old acquaintance, Johnny Guitar.

 This film is not currently playing on MUBI but 30 other great films are.
 See what’s now showing